LiVEiT-Open-Source/LiVEiT/README.md

 Welcome to the official GitHub repository for **LiVEiT®**.

-LiVEiT® is an open source framework designed to bring together technology, wellbeing and collaboration.
+LiVEiT® is an open source framework designed to bring together technology, neurodivergent understanding and collaboration.
 It provides a flexible platform for developers, healthcare professionals, charities, educators and communities to build tools that encourage understanding, reflection and positive change.

+This repository focuses on the **LiVEiT® Framework**—its methodology, documentation, HTML implementation, visual design and supporting resources—allowing others to build upon the framework while contributing improvements back to the community.

-The project is released under the **GNU General Public License v3.0 (GPLv3)**, ensuring that improvements made to the project remain available to the wider community.
+The project is released under the **GNU General Public License v3.0 (GPLv3)**, ensuring that improvements made to the framework remain available to the wider community.

 ---